James Denton

-James Denton (born January 20, 1963) is an American actor and musician.
-He is best known for playing Mike Delfino on ABC's comedy-drama series Desperate Housewives (2004–2012) and Dr. Sam Radford on Hallmark Channel's comedy-drama series Good Witch (2015–2021).
+James Denton (born January 20, 1963) is an American film and television actor.
+He is known for playing Mike Delfino on ABC's comedy drama series Desperate Housewives (2004–2012) and Dr. Sam Radford on Hallmark Channel's fantasy series Good Witch (2015–2021).

 Early life

 Denton was born January 20, 1963, in Nashville, Tennessee, and grew up in nearby Goodlettsville, the second of three children.
 His father, J.T.
 Denton (1930–1993), was a dentist who had served in the military.
+His mother died of breast cancer in 2002.
 Denton was raised Southern Baptist and became a Minister of Music at Westmoreland United Methodist Church in Westmoreland, Tennessee.

 Denton graduated from Goodlettsville High School, and attended the University of Tennessee, where he was a member of the Sigma Alpha Epsilon fraternity.
 He majored in Television/Journalism, and earned a degree in Advertising.
 Before becoming an actor, he sold advertising for two radio stations.
 He began acting at the age of 23, at a community theater in Nashville.
 He eventually moved to California to become a full-time actor.
 Early in his career, he was sometimes credited as Jamie Denton.

 Career

-While living in Chicago, Denton's first role was as "Stanley" in "A Streetcar Named Desire", and his last role was as the terrorist "Bebert" in the French farce, "Lapin Lapin".
+While living in Chicago, Denton's first role was as "Stanley" in A Streetcar Named Desire, and his last role was as the terrorist "Bebert" in the French farce, Lapin Lapin.
 In the years that came between the two roles, Denton was a company member at The Griffin Theater and at Strawdog Theater Ensemble.
-He added a steady string of roles and accolades to his quickly growing list of achievements, including one of the leads in the world premiere of "Flesh and Blood", performing in and composing the music for "the Night Hank Williams Died", and his portrayal of Kentucky preacher "C.C.
-Showers" in "The Diviners" - which gained him a nomination for a Best Actor "Joseph Jefferson Award" (Chicago's only theater award).
+He added a steady string of roles and accolades to his quickly growing list of achievements, including one of the leads in the world premiere of Flesh and Blood, performing in and composing the music for The Night Hank Williams Died, and his portrayal of Kentucky preacher "C.C.
+Showers" in The Diviners - which gained him a nomination for a Best Actor Joseph Jefferson Award (Chicago's only theater award).

 After moving to Los Angeles, Denton continued to perform on stage, usually during hiatus from whichever TV series to which he was attached at the time.
-Several plays and independent movies in which Denton has appeared, have been written by his friend, Mike Petty.
+Several plays and independent films in which Denton has appeared, have been written by his friend, Mike Petty.
 For example, "In Walked Monk", in which Denton played the role of "Steven" during the summer of 1999 and Locked Up Down Shorty's", in which he played the role of "Danny", during the summer of 2001.Denton has appeared in several films, including: That Old Feeling (1997), Face/Off (1997), and Primary Colors (1998).
 He has appeared in various television shows, including: Sliders, Dark Skies, Two Guys and a Girl, Ally McBeal, The West Wing, and JAG, and has had recurring roles in The Pretender, Philly, The Drew Carey Show and Reba.
 In 2003, he portrayed the lead role of Special Agent John Kilmer in the short-lived crime thriller series Threat Matrix.